Mae Murray

 Mae Murray (born Marie Adrienne Koenig; May 10, 1885 – March 23, 1965) was an American actress, dancer, film producer, and screenwriter.
 Murray rose to fame during the silent film era and was known as "The Girl with the Bee-Stung Lips" and "The Gardenia of the Screen".

+Marking her screen debut in To Have and to Hold (1916), Murray rose to prominence as a major film star and was one of Hollywood's leading actresses during the late 1910s and early 1920s.

 Early life

 Murray was born in New York City, the second-oldest child of Joseph and Mary (née Miller) Koenig.
 Her maternal grandparents had emigrated from France while her paternal grandparents had emigrated from Germany.
 She had two brothers, William Robert and Howard Joseph.

 The family eventually moved to an apartment on the Lower East Side of Manhattan.
 In May 1896, Murray's father, died from acute gastritis due to his alcoholism.
 To support the family, her mother took a job as a housekeeper for Harry Payne Whitney.

 Career

 Stage

 Murray began acting on the Broadway stage in 1906 with dancer Vernon Castle.
 In 1908, she joined the chorus line of the Ziegfeld Follies, moving to headliner by 1915.
 Murray became a star of the club circuit in both the United States and Europe, performing with Clifton Webb, Rudolph Valentino, and John Gilbert as some of her many dance partners.